Little Darlings (Wilson novel): Synopsis

 At the grand birthday party for Sweetie, Sunset's sister, Suzy and Danny get into a fight.
-Danny walks out with an actress Sunset has dubbed "Big Mouth", whose real name is Lizzie.
+Danny walks out with an actress Sunset has dubbed "Big Mouth", whose real name is Lizzie Shaw.

 At the first run of the talent show, the judges panel is made up of students and it is treated like a popularity contest.
 Destiny is marked second to last place, because she's new and isn't part of any of the local gangs, the Flat boys and the Speedos.
 At the evening version, however, the teachers judge and Destiny comes first place.
 She sends Sunset a copy of the DVD recording.

 The next day, Kate confesses the reason she's suddenly become insistent on Danny Kilman knowing about Destiny is she's worried she might be ill and wants to know Destiny will be looked after if the worst happens.
 Destiny insists that Kate see a doctor and they find out that Kate has hyperthyroidism.

 Danny returns to Robin Hill with his manager, Rose-May, to tell the family about a chance to start Sweetie's star-career early.
 She qualifies to be on a show called Little Darlings about talented child of celebrities.
 Debs, the producer arrives the next day to see if Sweetie can sing, but as she's about to she loses her first tooth and starts crying.
 Debs decides Sweetie is too young to handle being on television.
 As she's about to leave, Sunset remembers the DVD and shows her.
 Destiny's striking resemblance to Danny and her amazing singing voice convince Danny, Rose-May, and Debs she's Danny's daughter, and they decide they can use it as a publicity stunt to distract from the recent bad press Danny's been getting for running off with Lizzie "Big Mouth."

 Debs gets in contact with Destiny and Kate, and offers them a chance to be on Little Darlings and meet Danny.
 Destiny accepts and they're driven to London.
 They film her being reunited with Danny and she finally gets to see Sunset again.